These gluten free pumpkin cookies are the perfect mixture of sweetness, and pumpkin spice. Just like a Crumbl Pumpkin cake cookie, but gluten free!

-- Use a neutral tasting blend of flours.
+- Use a neutral-tasting blend of flours.
 Sometimes if you use just one type of flour, your baked goods can be funny tasting, so I like to use a blend.
 In this case, I use Judee’s quinoa, teff, and arrowroot powder.
-I wouldn’t necessarily call teff neutral, but while quinoa is relatively neutral, and I do use it alone with a starch fairly often, I think that using a small amount of teff – a different flavor helped bring some balance.
+I wouldn’t necessarily call teff neutral, but while quinoa is relatively neutral, and I do use it alone with starch fairly often, I think that using a small amount of teff – a different flavor helped bring some balance.

 - Shape your cookies before you bake them.
 If you press it down into an oblong, it’s going to stay oblong, so use your powdered sugar-coated fingers to make round edges if you need to before baking.
-You can see in the photos that not all my cookies are round, because I didn’t shape all of them well.
-5/10 on presentation, but hey, they taste the same!
+You can see in the photos that not all my cookies are round because I didn’t shape all of them well.
+5/10 on the presentation, but hey, they taste the same!